 It can be easy to identify a bed bug problem by examining the spots where they’re most commonly found.
-The following things found on the fabric surfaces of beds or furniture may help indicate an infestation:
+The following things found on the fabric surfaces of beds or furniture may be early signs of bed bugs:

 - Red or rusty stains, which result from bed bugs being crushed.

 - Tiny eggs or eggshells.
 If seen, eggshells are typically a pale yellow color.

 - Dark spots that are a little bigger than the size of a period, which is excrement.

 - Seeing adult bed bugs themselves, often grouped together.

 Looking for mor bed bug signs and symptoms

 If you think you have pests but can’t find the above earl signs of bed bugs, your next step is looking in the lesser-known areas where these bugs reside.
 Piping, seams, and the tags on a mattress or piece of furniture are known to be prime spots for bed bugs, along with cracks in a bed frame or headboard.
 It’s important to remember that bed bugs are more active when you’re at rest, making it more difficult to find them during the daytime.

 You found signs & symptoms of bed bugs–now what?